writersnow707/KISES-vue/README.md

 # kises

-This Project is Website by Korea Institute of Security Education Service(KISES), is a security education website for the element, middle, high student.
+This Project is Website by Korea Institute of Security Education Service(KISES), is a security education website for the element, middle, high school students.

 ## Project Execution